nortontruter/infracoders-workshop/Cloud.md

 ```
 # . aws.creds
-# packer build --only=aws workshop.json
+# packer build --only=cloud workshop.json
 ```

 NB: Look for the AMI ID at the end of the `packer build` output.
 ```
 ...
-==> aws: Creating the AMI: workshop 1436193851
+==> cloud: Creating the AMI: workshop 1436193851
-    aws: AMI: ami-c791d5fd
+    cloud: AMI: ami-c791d5fd
-==> aws: Waiting for AMI to become ready...
+==> cloud: Waiting for AMI to become ready...
 ...
-Build 'aws' finished.
+Build 'cloud' finished.

 ==> Builds finished.
 The artifacts of successful builds are:
---> aws: AMIs were created:
+--> cloud: AMIs were created:

 ap-southeast-2: ami-c791d5fd

 ```

 # Vagrant
-Vagrant needs this in the Vagrant file
+Vagrant needs to know this

+* `aws.ami`                     - ami-id naming the AMI you want to deploy
 * `aws.region`                  - region where the instance will run
-* `aws.instance_type`             - instance type, e.g. t2.micro
+* `aws.instance_type`           - instance type - e.g. t2.micro
-* `aws.security_groups`           - security group(s), you need one with SSH allowed, "workshop"
+* `aws.security_groups`         - security group(s) - you need one with SSH allowed, you created one earlier called "workshop"
-* `aws.keypair_name`              - key pair name (SSH public key in AWS that is added to users), "workshop.key"
+* `aws.keypair_name`            - key pair name (SSH public key in AWS that is added to users) - you uploaded one earlier called "workshop.key"
-* `override.ssh.private_key_path` - private key (SSH private key matching the public key in AWS)
+* `config.ssh.private_key_path` - private key (SSH private key matching the public key in AWS) - you created one earlier with ssh-keygen

-The box created by Packer (builds/packer_aws_aws.box) contains information associating the ami with the region, you need to select the region for the instance.
+The box created by Packer (builds/packer_cloud_aws.box) contains information associating the ami-id you created with the region, you need to select the region for the instance.

-Your box configuration looks like this:
+Your instance configuration looks like this:
 ```
-    aws.vm.box               = "workshop-aws"
+  config.ssh.private_key_path = "workshop.key"
+  ...
-    aws.vm.box_url           = "builds/packer_aws_aws.box"
+    cloud.vm.box               = "workshop-cloud"
-    aws.vm.provider :aws do |aws, override|
+    cloud.vm.provider :aws do |aws|
       aws.region            = "ap-southeast-2"
+      aws.instance_type     = "t2.micro"
+      aws.security_groups   = [ "workshop" ]
+      aws.keypair_name      = "workshop.key"
 ```

 Using this method also requires you to add the box first before you run vagrant.